rotary-genomics/rotary/README.md

 data.
 The pipeline performs short read qc, short read decontamination, long read QC, assembly, end repair, polishing, contig rotation, and genome annotation.

+### Use cases for rotary
+We envision two possible ways that the rotary package could be used:
+- Use the genome assembly workflow to directly analyze your microbial genome data with best practices for circularization
+- Integrate the rotary utilities into your own custom genome assembly workflow to make sure your circular DNA/RNA elements are being assembled accurately.
+This is similar to how `circlator` was used.

 ### Some advantages of using the _rotary_ assembly workflow:

+**Ease and reproducibility**
 - All databases auto-install, so you can start analyzing genomes reproducibly with limited effort!
+- Multiple genomes can be analyzed in parallel in high throughput
 - Snakemake checkpointing allows you to restart a failed run from where you left off

-- Multiple genomes can be analyzed in parallel in high throughput
+**Best practices for genome circularization**
 - Circularization is handled fairly carefully.
 Unlike the defaults in most pipelines, _rotary_ fixes the [short gap region](https://github.com/fenderglass/Flye/issues/315#issuecomment-720679812) that can occur at the ends of circular contigs produced by Flye.
-It also polishes the circular contigs in two different rotation states to try to correct errors near contig ends.
+- The workflow also polishes circular contigs in two different rotation states to try to correct errors near contig ends.

+**Robustness**
-- A robust annotation pipeline that covers gene annotation, GTDB taxonomy prediction, and completeness and contamination estimation.
+- Annotation pipeline includes gene annotation, GTDB taxonomy prediction, and completeness and contamination estimation.

 ## Requirements

+### Utilities
+- OS: Runs on Linux (tested on Ubuntu 20.04 and Ubuntu 22.04) - we hope to support MacOS in future
+- Software: requires `miniconda` or manual installation using the dependencies shown in `rotary/enviroment.yaml`
+- Resources: should run on a modern laptop with >=8 GB RAM and >=4 CPU threads in most cases

+### Workflow
 - OS: Runs on Linux (tested on Ubuntu 20.04 and Ubuntu 22.04)
 - Software: requires `miniconda`
 - Resources: The majority of the pipeline is not too resource intensive.
 The limiting factors are: